 From painters and athletes to musketeers and actors, goatees have an important place in the history of men’s beard styles.
 While their popularity has suffered in recent years as fuller beards become the norm, many men still rock goatees in various styles and varieties.
 If you are considering a change of look, goatees can be a solid option as they can take you from feeling like a background character in any social event to being the protagonist you truly are.

-Here are the most popular goatee types you should know, from long goatees to goatee beards, and much more.
+Here are the most popular goatee types you should know, from long goatees to goatee beards, and so much more.

 A classic goatee refers to hair grown on the chin and soul patch areas, but no mustache.
 The standard goatee without a mustache is the foundation for a variety of beard styles, though it can work on its own as well.
 The classic goatee is often kept shorter in length, anywhere from half-inch to one inch.
-The goatee is perhaps best-known thanks to Shaggy from Scooby-Doo and a lot of baseball players, for some reason.
+The goatee is perhaps best known thanks to Shaggy from Scooby-Doo and a lot of baseball players, for some reason.

 Circle or Boxed Goatee

 The circle beard, also known as the boxed goatee, is perhaps the most common goatee style.
 The style connects the hair on your chin to your mustache to form a defined, “boxed” frame around your mouth.
-This style is more commonly worn short, as seen on some of the most famous celebrities, including Kanye West, Brad Pitt, and Guy Fieri, who tend to sport a longer version.

 Disconnected or Hipster Goatee